Your care · Patient information

 On the day: what happens at the clinic

-Private eye care should feel calm and well-explained.
 While exact steps vary by procedure (for example, cataract surgery vs oculoplastic eyelid surgery), UK patients can expect a structured pathway.
 If anything is unclear, please ask — informed choice is part of good care.

-1. Check-in and identity confirmation — we’ll confirm your details and medical history.
+We’ll confirm your details and medical history.

-2. Assessment and measurements — vision checks and imaging as needed (particularly for cataract planning).
+Vision checks and imaging as needed (particularly for cataract planning).

-3. Discussion and consent — options, benefits, risks, and alternatives (including doing nothing) are explained.
+Options, benefits, risks, and alternatives (including doing nothing) are explained.

-4. Treatment (if scheduled) — local anaesthetic is common for many eye procedures; sedation may be discussed where appropriate.
+Local anaesthetic is common for many eye procedures; sedation may be discussed where appropriate.

-5. Recovery and discharge advice — you’ll receive written guidance and contact information for queries.
+You’ll receive written guidance and contact information for queries.

 Cataract surgery: typical experience (overview)